 - workers with pre-existing medical conditions

 - and those with religious beliefs opposing vaccines.

 The Americans with Disability Act (ADA) allows workers with medical conditions to get “reasonable accommodations” from their employers to legally exempt them from the COVID-19 vaccine mandate.
 Examples of such medical conditions include specific allergies and compromised immune systems, among others.

 Under the ADA, the employer can request information from their worker looking for a reasonable accommodation for the COVID-19 vaccination mandate.
 They might demand information regarding the nature of the medical condition and the issue that vaccination may cause.
 That’s not all.

 The worker should also provide documentation from their medical provider that confirms their need for accommodation.
 Employers don’t have to grant a reasonable accommodation request if an employee won’t participate in this process.

 Workers With Religious Beliefs Opposing Vaccines

-According to the Title VII of the Civil Rights Act of 1964, people with sincerely held religious beliefs against vaccines can refuse to take a mandatory jab.
+According to the Title VII of the Civil Rights Act of 1964, people with sincerely held religious beliefs against vaccines can refuse to take a mandatory COVID-19 vaccination.
 They don’t have to believe in God or have a church membership to get exemption on religious grounds.
 The EOCC exemption covers all sincerely or firmly held ethical or moral beliefs.